Friendlyjordies

-Jordan Shanks-Markovina (born 18 August 1989), also known online as friendlyjordies, is an Australian political commentator, journalist, stand-up comedian and YouTuber.
-His content often discusses contemporary Australian cultural and political issues, involving self-described "lowbrow humour."
-Shanks' YouTube channel, created in February 2013, has over one million subscribers.
+Jordan Shanks-Markovina (born 18 August 1989), also known online as friendlyjordies, is an Australian journalist, political commentator and stand-up comedian.
+His content focuses on Australian politics, culture and current affairs, often using what he describes as "lowbrow humour".
+Shanks's YouTube channel, created in February 2013, has over 1.4 million subscribers and 343 million views as of June 2026.
 He has interviewed several Australian politicians, including Jodi McKay, Tanya Plibersek, Kristina Keneally, Bill Shorten, Helen Dalton, and former prime minister Kevin Rudd.

 Legal disputes and controversies involving Shanks include being sued for defamation by former New South Wales deputy premier John Barilaro, after Shanks made YouTube videos criticising Barilaro and accusing him of corruption and environmental vandalism.
-In August 2022, his house was firebombed by an associate of the Alameddine crime network, with police alleging that the attack was in retaliation for a video Shanks made linking the crime family to the Coronation Property Group, which was removed in February 2024 after Shanks received death threats.
+In November 2022, his house was firebombed by an associate of the Alameddine crime network, with police alleging that the attack was in retaliation for a video Shanks made linking the crime family to the Coronation Property Group.
+The video was removed in February 2024 after Shanks received death threats.

 Early life

 Shanks was born on 18 August 1989.
 He graduated from Newtown High School of the Performing Arts, and later obtained a Bachelor of International Studies specialising in Globalisation Studies at the University of New South Wales.
-Prior to becoming a YouTuber, Shanks was a model, appearing in magazines and advertisements throughout Australia and Southeast Asia.
+Prior to becoming a YouTuber, he was a model.
 Shanks is of Croatian descent.

 YouTube career

-Shanks' channel is primarily focused on comedy videos and political commentary, often in support of the Labor Party and critical of the Liberal and National (Coalition) parties.
-Early in his YouTube career, Shanks made paid videos for the Australian Council of Trade Unions, GetUp!, and Greenpeace, after approaching them and offering to promote their cause.
+Shanks's channel is primarily focused on comedy videos and political commentary, often in support of the Labor Party and critical of the Liberal and National (Coalition) parties.
+He describes his commentary as focusing on "lowbrow humour".

+Shanks created his YouTube channel in 2013 after being unable to find appealing work in traditional media.
+His initial videos consisted of skits.
+In September 2013, he uploaded his first political video, a satirical analysis of the 2013 Australian federal election.
+The video went viral, and from that point he began to shift his content towards politics.

+2016–2023: Miscellaneous

 In 2016, he campaigned against the Sydney lockout laws.
-Shanks has interviewed and filmed videos with former Prime Minister Kevin Rudd.
 In 2020, The Daily Telegraph journalist Joe Hildebrand made a complaint to New South Wales police accusing Shanks of stalking and harassment.
 The police laid no charges.

-In July 2021, Shanks released an hour-long self-produced documentary entitled 'Blood water: the war for Australia's water', discussing floodplain harvesting in rural New South Wales and addressing allegations of corruption and mismanagement from local governments in the Riverina.
-He exclusively interviewed Twitter commentator PRGuy who revealed himself to be Jeremy Maluta, circumventing an attempt by right-wing figure Avi Yemini to identify the owner of the account through legal action.
-In May 2022, Shanks made a cameo appearance as a news reporter in an episode of Housos.
+In July 2021, Shanks released an hour-long self-produced documentary entitled Blood Water: the war for Australia's water, discussing floodplain harvesting in rural New South Wales and particularly Riverina.
+In the video, the practice of floodplain harvesting was described as "water theft".
+In 2022, Shanks interviewed Twitter commentator PRGuy, who revealed himself to be Jeremy Maluta, circumventing an attempt by far-right provocateur Avi Yemini to identify the owner of the account through legal action.
+In May 2022, Shanks made a cameo appearance as a current affairs reporter in an episode of Housos, which was titled "The Thong Warrior".
 He also voiced several minor characters in the animated television series Koala Man in January 2023.